ibm-cloud-docs/discovery-data/backup.md

      ```
      {: pre}

-  1. Restore the data from the backup file on your local machine to the new {{site.data.keyword.discoveryshort}} deployment by running the following command.
-Then, specify the `<release_name>` (you can use `core` as the `<release_name>` when restoring to version 2.1.2) you are restoring to and the file name of backup.
-You can also specify the namespace in which the {{site.data.keyword.discoveryshort}} service is deployed, if necessary:
+  1. Restore the data from the backup file on your local machine to the new {{site.data.keyword.discoveryshort}} deployment by running the following command:

       ```
-      ./all-backup-restore.sh restore <release_name> -f <backupFileName>
+      ./all-backup-restore.sh restore -f <backupFileName>
       ```
       {: pre}

+      If you are restoring version 2.1.4 and earlier, enter `./all-backup-restore.sh restore <release_name> -f <backupFileName>` to specify the `<release_name>` that you are restoring to and the file name that you want to back up.
+You can use `core` as the `<release_name>` if you restore to version 2.1.2.
+      {: tip}

   The gateway, ingestion, orchestrator, hadoop worker, and master pods automatically restart.